Port of Hull: Quays, wharfs and piers

 Corporation Pier, constructed in 1810, was parallel to the mainland but not directly connected to it; it was converted to a T-shaped pier in 1847.
 It was used as the terminus of the Hull to New Holland ferry, initially run by the MS&LR and later by the LNER and British Rail, until the service ended in 1981 because of the opening of the Humber Bridge.
 It was renamed Victoria Pier in 1854, but both names were commonly used.
 A railway booking office latterly named was established here c.
 1849 by the MS&LR, and closed on 25 June 1981 with the cessation of the ferry service.
 The pier has been altered several times.
 A floating pontoon was added in 1877 and removed in 1980; an upper Promenade was added in 1882, and removed in the mid-20th century.
-As of 2005, the primary wooden structure is L-shaped.
+As of 2026, the primary wooden structure is L-shaped and, after being closed to the public in 2022, is set to be removed and replaced by Hull City Council due to serious structural deterioration and rot.

 To the west of Victoria Pier were the L-shaped piers enclosing the Humber Dock basin, The Humber Dock piers were modified from a diagonal arrangement (NE/SW) to a pier square to the dock (N/S) in around 1840.
 (Note: See also Ordnance Survey Town Plans 1:1056 c.
 1850.)
 The West Pier became defunct c.
 1875 when the entrance basin of the Albert Dock was partially filled to provide more accommodation for the MS&LR, creating Island Wharf.
 Island Wharf was separated from the mainland by a channel known as Albert Channel which was filled-in during the 1960s.
 In 2004, construction began on an office development known as Humber Quays on the site.
 The first building was completed in 2006, a second office building was completed in 2007.

 The eastern pier was a wooden structure, from the 1920s known as the 'Minerva Pier'; it was replaced by a steel walled pier in the latter part of the 20th century.

 As of 2010, the remaining piers are still used to harbour vessels, but are not used for cargo handling.

 The River Hull had extensive staithes, wharfs and warehouses along its length; the Old Harbour could accommodate vessels up to 200 ft, the river being navigable for vessels up to 180 ft for 2 mi.
 As of 2010, cargo handling has mostly ceased in the Old Harbour.
 Barges are still used for transportation of vegetable and mineral oils farther upstream within the boundaries of Hull including to J. R. Rix & Sons Ltd, the Croda chemicals vegetable oil chemical processing plant and to the Cargill vegetable oil plant in Stoneferry.